citelao/cse132-site/_guides/intro-to-circuits.md

 "Electric charge" as a concept on its own is hard to explain.
 It's an intrinsic property of matter, just like mass or position.
 What does that mean?

 An object's **electric charge** is a measurement of *how affected* it is when placed in a magnetic field.
-Just like you can think of mass as a measure of how hard it is to change an object's velocity (more massive objects are harder to start moving), electric charge is a measure of *how much* or *to what extent*---an empirical property that can only change by transforming the object into something else.
+This is similar to how you can think of mass as a measure of *how hard it is* to change an object's velocity (more massive objects are harder to start moving).
+Electric charge and mass are both measures of *how much* or *to what extent*---empirical properties that can only change by transforming the object into something else.

 We describe circuits as "flows of electric charge," but in reality that is a simplification.
 In most cases, it is a real particle *with electric charge* that flows.
 However, many different particles carry electric charge, and in very different ways, so thinking about the charge itself flowing rather than mediator particles flowing is very helpful.